stefanosAgelastos/personalRest/README.md

 ## Description

-This is a REST API, made with the Spring Boot framework.
+This is a REST API, made using the Spring Boot 2.0 framework.
+This project was coded as an exam project for 5th semester's **elective course: Spring Boot and DevOps**.
+For this project I got an excellent evaluation during the exam.

 </InfoPaper>